thmspi/Catalunya-Water-Consumption-Model/README.md

 `Water_Consumption_Model/scripts/setup/2-Create_temp_dataset.py`

 This script reads the `farms_with_coordinates.xlsx` file to extract each farm’s coordinates and the associated farm ID (MO), then queries the temperature dataset accordingly.
 The time range is not specified in this script.
-For each farm it will retrieve all available datapoints (retrieved in the defined time range in previous step).
+For each farm it will retrieve all available datapoints (retrieved in the defined time range in the previous step).

 ```python
 merged_nc = os.path.join(data_dir, 'era5land_cat_2021-2025-05_daily.nc')